What Constitutes a Hit-and-Run in New York City?

 Drivers flee accident scenes for numerous reasons:

 Regardless of why a driver flees, their departure compounds the trauma for victims left behind.
-What might have been a straightforward insurance claim becomes a complex legal matter requiring specialized knowledge of both personal injury principles and insurance coverage alternatives.
+What might have been a straightforward insurance claim becomes a complex legal matter requiring a strong command of both personal injury principles and insurance coverage laws.

-New York City witnesses a disturbing volume of hit and run accidents annually.
-In 2024 alone, the NYPD received approximately 37,000 hit and run complaints across the five boroughs—more than 100 incidents daily where drivers failed to stop as required by law.
+There is a disturbing number of hit-and-run accidents annually in New York City.
+In 2024 alone, the NYPD received approximately 37,000 hit-and-run complaints across the five boroughs — more than 100 incidents daily where drivers failed to stop as required by law.

-The city's Vision Zero initiative has attempted to address this issue through enhanced surveillance, witness encouragement programs, and elevated penalties, but hit and run incidents persist at alarming rates throughout the five boroughs.
+The city's Vision Zero initiative has attempted to address this issue through enhanced surveillance, witness encouragement programs, and elevated penalties.
+Still, hit-and-run incidents persist at alarming rates throughout the five boroughs.

-- Parked vehicle strikes occur frequently, with owners returning to discover damage without any identifying information from the responsible party.
+- Parked vehicle strikes Occur frequently, with owners returning to discover damage without identifying information from the responsible party.

-Hit and run crashes often produce serious injuries requiring extensive medical intervention.
-The traumatic nature of these incidents, combined with potential delays in emergency response when victims are left without assistance, can worsen outcomes significantly.
+Hit-and-run crashes often produce serious injuries requiring extensive medical intervention.
+The traumatic nature of these incidents, combined with potential delays in emergency response when victims are left without assistance, can significantly worsen outcomes.

 Common physical injuries include:

 These combined physical and psychological effects can create recovery journeys extending months or even years beyond the accident date.
-Comprehensive compensation must address both immediate treatment needs and these long-term rehabilitation requirements.
+Receiving full compensation for the injuries and losses must address both immediate treatment needs and these long-term rehabilitation requirements.

-Can You Recover Compensation After a Hit and Run in NYC?
+Can You Recover Money After a Hit-and-Run in NYC?

 When the Driver Is Located